TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 What is probably less intuitive is that `UTF-16` is also a variable width encoding.
-The reason for that is that in order to encode code points 0x0000-0xffff it uses 2 bytes for each code point but in order to encode code points 0x10000-0x10ffff `UTF-16` uses 4 bytes ( a surrogate pair ), which means that in order to encode a single code point, `UTF-16` uses sometimes one amount of bytes, sometimes another, which, in turn, fits the definition of a variable width encoding.
+The reason for that is that in order to encode code points 0x0000-0xffff it uses 2 bytes for each code point but in order to encode code points 0x10000-0x10ffff `UTF-16` uses 4 bytes ( a surrogate pair ), which means that in order to encode a single code point, `UTF-16` uses sometimes one amount of bytes, sometimes a different amount of bytes, which, in turn, fits the definition of a variable width encoding.

 ## TODO

-- refactor utf-16
 - write everything between `---`
 - write `UCS-2`
-- what is endianness
 - verify that we can use surrogates in utf-8 / utf-16 HTML document
 - numbers stuff
     - add 0.3333... in addition to 0.3(3)